kennysmithed/origins2223/index.md

 - Navigate to the "Classroom" tab
 - Answer questions there as they appear

+## Strike dates

+Unfortunately the course will be disrupted by strike action taken by teaching staff seeking better pay and conditions - see [the UCU pages](https://www.ucu.org.uk/rising) for details.
+There will be no classes on strike days.
+Strike dates are:

+- Week 3: Wednesday
+- Week 4: Thursday, Friday
+- Week 5: Tuesday, Wednesday, Thursday
+- (Flexible learning week: Tuesday, Wednesday, Thursday)
+- Week 6: Monday (but no lecture planned anyway), Tuesday, Wednesday, Thursday
+- Week 7: No strikes
+- Week 8: Thursday, Friday
+- Week 9: Monday, Tuesday, Wednesday
+- Week 10: No strikes

 ## Course Materials

 Course content will appear here as we work through the course - I will put materials up as far in advance as possible, to enable you to read ahead where you can.